 Preemptively, the system might display help on the virtual controller to guide the user and provide ad hoc instructions in the moment (Figure 2).

 Another design challenge VR presents is how to draw the user’s attention to something they can’t see.
 Occlusion (when a UI element is visually blocked by another element in the 3D scene) and the possibility that critical objects might be otherwise outside the user’s field of view challenges the designer to draw attention to things the user needs to see, but can’t.

 Audio prompts can be effective, but don’t solve accessibility issues for users who are deaf or hard of hearing.
 So visual cues are often integrated to suggest that users “turn around” or look in a certain direction.

 These are all ways to intuit the user’s needs and adapt the design appropriately during the experience.

-The task of making VR more real
+The task of immersive design is to make VR more real

 At their core, immersive experiences are about suspension of disbelief.
 The standardization of emerging techniques can make the experience more believable.
 Adding mass, inertia, momentum, a sense of weight, and other material properties to objects and actions within the environment all lend a sense of perceptive fidelity.
 For instance, if the user is asked to click a 3D button with a laser pointer, the design of the button might include a movement when it’s successfully hit (figure 3).
 This gives it “weight,” a feedback mechanism that lets the user know they hit it.